 There are additional costs that must also be considered, such as fees for legal assistance, which is highly advisable to receive your Health and Care Worker Visa on the first attempt.
 This is because the Administrative Review or Appeal Process can prove to be extremely time-consuming as well as costly.

-As your visa lasts up to 5 years before needing to be extended, it is a great option for health and care workers who are seeking ILR.
+As your visa lasts up to 5 years before needing to be extended, it is a great option for health and care workers who are seeking Indefinite Leave to Remain.
 As you will have met the requirement of 5-years of stay, you can work towards further requirements such as passing the Life in the UK Test.

 If you are a health or care professional seeking a path towards ILR or eventual British Citizenship, the Health and Care Workers Visa offers a clear and achievable route.